hiren0000/Blog_App_Front_JWT/README.md

 ## Supporting Functions

-it supports all the functions and is GUI-ready for the Register, Login, Crud, Post, comment and so on.
+it supports all the functions and is GUI-ready for the Register, Login, Crud, Post, comment, and so on.

+## Roles

+The app supports role-based authentication

+## Admin-Role

+This allows users to add new functionalities for normal users.

-## Build
+## User-Noraml-Role

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+where users can add their post, do modification in the post in their own details only

 ## Running unit tests